Resilience may prove to be your most important lifetime leadership skill.

 Instead, you will be well-positioned to consider and choose the most constructive response.
 By choosing to Respond, rather than React, your actions will be more effective, and more appropriate to the situation.

-If you are wondering what those responses might look like, here are two pandemic-related examples from the leaders I work with.
-In each case, their ability to stay present and positive enabled these leaders to respond thoughtfully when the pandemic led to significant, unexpected challenges:
+If you are wondering what those responses might look like, here are two examples from the leaders I work with.
+In each case, their ability to stay present and positive enabled these leaders to respond thoughtfully when faced with significant, unexpected challenges:

-- One leader realized team members were struggling and overwhelmed.
-They opted to focus leadership time on people and relationships, rather than the work at hand.
+- One leader realized team members were struggling and overwhelmed during an especially uncertain time.
+That leader opted to focus leadership time on people and relationships, rather than the work at hand.

 Result: Positive team engagement and performance, with only minor shifts in deadlines and deliverables.

-- Another leader experienced a lay-off.
+- Another leader experienced a lay-off herself.
 Instead of seeing herself as a failure, she used the time to develop new skills to enhance future employment opportunities.
 She also used the time to apply current skills and experience to community needs.

 Result: Leadership growth, development, and fulfillment, coupled with valuable community impact.